Chemistry professors ask a lot of themselves in order to give back to their students high-impact learning.

 Marlys Vant Hul '94

-Marlys has worked at Augustana for more than twenty-five years.
+Marlys has worked at Augustana University for over twenty-five years.
 She and her two daughters are Augustana alumni and she and her husband have a granddaughter attending Augustana University.
-Marlys is also the Science Day Coordinator, which brings about 300 high school juniors and seniors to Augustana every fall for a day of hands-on science experiences.
-Marlys thoroughly enjoys being surrounded by the very best students and watching them grow throughout their four years at Augustana.
-Marlys loves to shop, garden, and read.
-She also loves to spend time with her grandchildren, especially watching their sporting events.
+Marlys is also the Science Day coordinator, which brings about 300 high school juniors and seniors to campus every fall for a day of hands-on science experiences.
+Marlys thoroughly enjoys being surrounded by the very best students and watching the students grow and change throughout their time at Augustana.
+Marlys enjoys shopping, gardening, walking and reading.